Please enter your e-mail address. We'll send you your log-in information by e-mail shortly.

 - Effects of Other Drugs on Folates: Several drugs (eg, methotrexate and sulfasalazine, cholestyramine, certain antiepileptics) may reduce folate levels via various mechanisms

-- Natazia is also indicated for treatment of heavy menstrual bleeding in women without organic pathology who choose to use an oral contraceptive for birth control.
+Natazia is also indicated for the treatment of heavy menstrual bleeding in women without organic pathology who choose to use an oral contraceptive as their method of birth control.